SUCCESS IS

 • Mumps – One dose required if born on or after January 1, 1957

-• Hepatitis B – Complete series (three doses) must be started before patient contact
+• Hepatitis B – Complete series (three doses); must be started before patient contact

 You will submit all immunization records through AC’s Complio system, which manages compliance for health-related programs.
 Detailed instructions will be provided at orientation.

-Yes, both are required for all accepted students before they begin the program.
+Yes—both are required for all accepted students before they begin the program.
 This ensures compliance with healthcare facility policies and protects patients in clinical settings.
 Detailed instructions will be provided at orientation.

-• TB Testing– Required annually before flu season.
+• TB Testing – Required annually

-• Flu Vaccine – Required annually before flu season.
+• Flu Vaccine – Required annually before flu season

-Training for CPR, HIPAA/OSHA sessions will be scheduled after the semester begins in August, and details will be provided during orientation.
+CPR and HIPAA/OSHA sessions will be scheduled after the semester begins in August, and details will be provided during orientation.

 For questions about immunizations, please contact: